smichaelsen/typo3-autourls/README.md

 `autourls` comes with native (basic) support for the `news` extension.

 Extensions can register themselves by calling `\Smichaelsen\Autourls\ExtensionParameterRegistry::register()` in their `ext_localconf.php`.
-Take a look at the class header for more explanation.
+Take a look at the `ExtensionParameterRegistry` class header for more explanation.

 If you want an extension to be supported by `autourls` you can contact the extension author and ask if they want to include the registration.